BlueShirtStudios/Subnautica_Assitant/README.md

 An AI assistant is present, it will provide you with detailed answer.
 Answering any question you could answer of the game -- stil in development

 I will further update the Readme file as development progresses.
+Note that the app will go through a redesign that it will only use an AI system, almost all the sourcecode will be changed